AnonymousArthur/project-luna/README.md

 # Project Luna

 Project Luna is a free big data platform which providing support for building pipeline of Apache Hadoop Map Reduce jobs and Apache Spark jobs.
-Project Luna also provide an intuitive, interactive and hightly customizable charts visulization tool for users to visulaize and review data.
+Project Luna also provide an intuitive, interactive and highly customizable charts visualization tool for users to visualize and review data.

-The platform is wirtten in Java, JavaScript and HTML, the pipeline workflow editor is implemented based on [the-graph](https://github.com/the-grid/the-graph), and the visulization tool is implemented based on [echarts](https://github.com/ecomfe/echarts).
+The platform is written in Java, JavaScript and HTML, the pipeline workflow editor is implemented based on [the-graph](https://github.com/the-grid/the-graph), and the visualization tool is implemented based on [echarts](https://github.com/ecomfe/echarts).

 ## Features
 + Provide a GUI based pipeline workflow editor for users to build their pipeline.